-The effective radiation dose received by orthopedic specialists(S), operating room staff(O), and anesthesiologists(A), respectively, was 0.065 mSV, 0.074 mSv, and 0.048 mSv, over three months.
+The effective radiation dose received by orthopedic operating room staff(O). specialists(S). and anesthesiologists(A), respectively, was 0.065 mSV, 0.074 mSv, and 0.048 mSv, over three months.
 The lowest exposure was for anesthesia personnel, and the highest exposure was for operating room staff.
 But there were no statistical differences in dose received by the group S and O(P=0.20), S and A(P=0.20), O and A(P=0.12).
-The average number of operating room are reported in Table I. The average effective dose measured for each group over three months and one year is also reported in Table II.
+The average number of operations that each group participated in and the time duration average they were in the operating room are reported in Table I. The average effective dose measured for each group over three months and one year is also reported in Table II.